syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Overview.md

 ### ComboBoxAutoComplete

-[comboBoxAutoComplete](https://help.syncfusion.com/windowsforms/comboboxautocomplete/overview) control combines a combo box control with an AutoComplete control to provide autocompletion for that instance of the combo box.
-It can be used on a form to provide autocompletion for one or several edit controls (text box and combo box).
+[comboBoxAutoComplete](https://help.syncfusion.com/windowsforms/comboboxautocomplete/overview) control combines a combobox control with an AutoComplete control to provide autocompletion for that instance of the combobox.
+It can be used on a form to provide autocompletion for one or several edit controls (textbox and combobox).

 ### MultColumnComboBox

-[MultiColumnComboBox](https://help.syncfusion.com/windowsforms/multicolumncombobox/overview) is an advanced combo box control that has the capability to show multiple columns in the drop-down list.
+[MultiColumnComboBox](https://help.syncfusion.com/windowsforms/multicolumncombobox/overview) is an advanced combobox control that has the capability to show multiple columns in the drop-down list.
 You can also provides to display the headers for the multiple columns.

 ### SfComboBox vs MultiSelectionComboBox vs ComboBoxAdv